How Lila Rose Became Pro-Life … and Catholic

 What would you say to someone, a young person — male or female — where this is their first March for Life.
 It’s kind of overwhelming, seeing a lot of different people, different signs.

-First of all, it’s wonderful that you’re here.
+I’m a young vet.
+I’m only 23, so I don’t know about “veteran”; I’m more like an infantryman who’s out there going. … I would say if you’re here and this is your first march: First of all, it’s wonderful that you’re here.
 There’s a reason you’re here.
-The Holy Spirit is going to work in your life and in other people’s lives because you’re here — so be open to inspirations you’re going to receive.
+The Holy Spirit is going to work in your life and in other people’s lives because you’re here.
+So be open to inspirations you’re going to receive.
+Be open to learning more.
+Be open to being inspired.
+Be open to becoming more committed, and let this be an encouragement and inspiration point for you, because it will be; it can only be.

 Can you tell me a little bit about the future of Live Action?